Avaiga/taipy-doc/docs/knowledge_base/demos/covid_dashboard.md

 smart scenario computation.
 In a world where data-driven insights are more critical than ever, this dashboard provides a valuable tool for visualizing and predicting COVID-19 trends.

-Explore the dashboard, try out different scenarios, and gain insights into the global impact of the pandemic.
-Taipy Core and Taipy GUI have seamlessly come together to create a versatile and user-friendly application that can assist individuals and organizations in making informed decisions during these challenging times.
+Take some time to explore the dashboard, experiment with various scenarios, and get a better understanding of the pandemic's global effects.
+The combination of Taipy Core and Taipy GUI has smoothly produced a versatile and user-friendly application that can help individuals and organizations make informed choices during these difficult times.